 - Talking to children about racism, Unicef

-- How do I talk to my kids about race and racism?
-NBC Parent Toolkit
+- How to talk to kids about race and racism, Today

 - Racism and violence in the news, Child Mind Institute